jackerman76/hello-world/README.md

-This is the README file for part 1 of our lab project!
+This is the README file for our lab project!

 Our program takes in two user inputs and prints out the two things that they entered.